Senate votes Trump impeachment trial is constitutional

 The Senate trial adjourned until noon Wednesday.

-Fox News' Adam Shaw contributed to this report.
+Fox News' Adam Shaw and Kelly Phares contributed to this report.